-CIs and Fellows are expected to update their RGMS CV on an annual basis (end of June each year), including linking outputs and outcomes to the relevant NHMRC grant ID.
+Chief Investigators (CIs) and Fellows are expected to update their Sapphire CV on an annual basis (end of June each year), including linking outputs and outcomes to the relevant NHMRC grant ID.

-Over the duration of the project circumstances may change and it may become necessary for the CIA to request changes to the approved funding proposal.
-In the event that this occurs, a request must be submitted to NHMRC via RGMS.
-Requests must be submitted in advance, as retrospective requests are generally not approved.
+Over the duration of the project, circumstances may change and it may become necessary for the Chief Investigator A (CIA) to request changes to the approved funding proposal.
+In the event that this occurs, a request can be submitted to NHMRC via RGMS.
+Requests must be submitted at least one month prior to the proposed date of effect, as retrospective requests are generally not approved.

-A Final Report must be completed within six months of completion of the Funding Period or termination of the award.
+A Final Report must be completed by the CIA within six months of completion of the Funding Period or termination of the award.
 The report includes:

 - the completion of Final Report - Achievements and Expected Future Outcomes Summary within RGMS; and

-- updating the RGMS CV by linking the relevant research outputs and outcomes to grant(s)
+- updating the Sapphire CV by linking the relevant research outputs and outcomes to grant(s)

-Any research outputs associated with the grant which the Final Report relates to, including publications and patents, must be recorded in the RGMS Profile and CV section and linked to the grant which the final report is for, prior to the submission of the report.
+Any research outputs associated with the grant which the Final Report relates to, including publications and patents, must be recorded in the Sapphire CV section and linked to the grant which the final report is for.

 Reporting requirements for the different funding schemes are outlined on the NHMRC website.